 Often there are health issues or symptoms that accompany the experience of chronic pain or stem directly from it.
 These include physical issues such as inability to sleep, joint pain or stiffness, and a weakened immune system.
 Psychologically, the patient may experience anxiety, stress, depression, anger, and irritability.
 Negative mental effects can actually worsen the condition because they can reduce the body’s natural ability to produce painkillers.

-Diagnosing Chronic Pain After an Accident
+Diagnosing Chronic Pain After an Accident in Denver, CO

 A doctor may order an electromyography test to determine whether a patient’s chronic pain originates from the nerve supply or from muscle dysfunction.
 It is used to measure the electrical activity from the brain and/or spinal cord to a nerve root that controls the muscles.
 During an EMG, a doctor will insert small wires into a muscle to dictate changes in electrical voltage that occur through movement within the body.
 It lasts a duration of approximately 20-40 minutes depending on the severity of an injury.